WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AzDoRepoMirror.md

 ```

 ### -SourcePAT
-PAT to authenticate with the organization
+PAT to authentice with the source organization.
+Defaults to azure pipeline token.

 ```yaml
 Type: String